How to Choose the Right Credit Card for Your Spending Habits and Goals

 Every card includes competitive rates, Visa® Zero Liability fraud protection, 24/7 account monitoring, contactless payments, and worldwide acceptance.

-* APR=Annual Percentage Rate.
-Rates, terms, and approval are subject to credit and may vary.
-Introductory APR offer available to new cardholders only on select cards; standard rates apply after the introductory period.
+*Rates, terms, and approval are subject to credit and may vary.
+Introductory APR offer available to new cardholders only on cash rewards, travel rewards and platinum cards; standard rates apply after the introductory period.
 See Excite Credit Union's credit card rates page for complete and current terms.

 Topics: Budgeting, Savings, Talking About Money, Building Credit, Security